lewis-carson/tapedeck/README.md

-# lobs
+# tapedeck

-A toolkit to record and replay binance market data.
+A toolkit to record and replay millisecond-level Binance order book data